-Rural residential tenancies
+Rural residential tenancies in England

 Residential lettings are a common feature on rural estates and farms.
 Twenty years on from the change in emphasis from assured tenancies to assured shorthold tenancies (ASTs), the number of non-shorthold arrangements is decreasing.